bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - Version 1.4.3
 - This can only be compiled on a linux machine.
 Included files are compiled on Ubuntu Linux 11.10
 - To generate the makefiles: ./configure --config=QNX --omit=NetSSL_OpenSSL,Crypto,Data/ODBC,Data/MySQL --no-tests --no-samples --static --prefix=/home/falcon4ever/pocoplaybook
+- You might need a bogus syslog.h (borrow from the Android NDK?)
+- For the x86 build, add these extra flags: -m32 -march=i486
 - Modify the QNX config as posted here: http://pocoproject.org/forum/viewtopic.php?f=12&t=5318
 - Now you should be able to build it.
 - Linker flags: -lPocoNet -lPocoUtil -lPocoXML -lPocoFoundation -lsocket